openstack/openstack-manuals/doc/config-reference/source/tables/conf-changes/trove.rst

-New, updated, and deprecated options in Mitaka for Database service
+New, updated, and deprecated options in Newton for Database service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..